Ships from SG in 1-2 days. Signup to our newsletter (in the footer) for 8% off your first purchase.

 Solutions that are #good habits for good lash health

-7) Wipe excess eye drops or tears.
+7) Wipe/ blot excess eye drops or tears.

 Failure to do so might cause excess bacteria to accumulate in the eyelids, leading to Blepharitis.
 Blepharitis causes crusty eyelids and itchy and red eyes and can cause eyelashes to either fall out or to grow abnormally.